sablevsky/freelizer/README.md

 }
 ```
 ## `start`
 Function that launch process of sound listening.
-During this process all `functions-subscribers` are called on each animation frame.
+During this process all functions-subscribers are called on each animation frame.
 ## `stop`
-The opposite of `start`-function.
+The opposite of `start` function.
 It stops process of sound listening.

 ## `subscribe`
 Provides mechanism of subscription to sound listening stream.